 If you’re new to stock investing, then it’s important to understand the basics of how to buy, sell, and trade Google shares.
 Here’s a quick run-through of what’s involved in each.

-This process involves finding a broker and placing an order to buy Google stock, as outlined in the steps further up this page.
+This process involves finding a broker and placing an order for Google stock, as outlined in the steps further up this page.
 Ideally you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.

-When you sell any Google shares you have bought, you’ll want to do so at a higher price than the one at which you bought to earn a profit.
+When you sell any Google shares, you’ll want to do so at a higher price than the one at which you bought to earn a profit.

 When you sell is up to you.
 You might decide to hold for a long period of time, hoping to benefit from the company growing steadily throughout.
 Or, if you see that Google’s stock is already up a lot compared to the price you bought it and you’ve noticed that the stock market is starting to fall, it might make sense to sell and take your profits to invest elsewhere.
 Equally, if the stock has fallen since you bought it and looks set to fall further, it might be a good idea to cut your losses by selling your shares.

-You can trade Google shares through buying and selling shares, or by trading with CFDs.
+You can trade Google shares through share dealing, or by trading with CFDs.
 These allow investors to speculate on stock prices and trade with leverage in pursuit of bigger gains.
 CFDs trading is explained further in the next section, but it is worth noting that beginners should avoid trading with leverage.
 It comes with large risks and is best left to experienced investors.

 When it comes to investing in any stock, the two options you have are share dealing and trading.
 Which one of these methods to opt for largely depends on your investment timeline, with investors thinking long term tending to go for share dealing, and those looking for short term gains pursuing a more aggressive trading strategy.